MyStreet

 Overview

-Many of these investments are possible thanks to the 2018 Funding Our Future initiative: the $87 million voter-approved bond for street reconstruction along with yearly sales tax revenue for increased street maintenance.
-The first bond projects began construction in 2020 and we are nearing completion of several projects by the end of 2024.
+These investments are possible thanks to the 2018 Funding Our Future initiative: the $87 million voter-approved bond for street reconstruction along with yearly sales tax revenue for increased street maintenance.
+The first bond projects began construction in 2020.

-Below, view a project list, FAQ, and timeline map of all upcoming Sugar House projects to be done by Salt Lake City (unless noted otherwise).
+View a project list and timeline map of all Sugar House projects nearing completion.

 A map of the Sugar House roadway construction projects.